3schwartz/StudyGroup/Streaming/README.md

 The exercise will focus on the server part and the clients are mainly to have a visual interpretation and have some interactive to play around with.
 The UI is simple so just start a server and client and I bet you get what can be done.

-Focus will also be on the stream between the server and client and how each frameworks can be used *(you can check out [APIs](https://github.com/3schwartz/StudyGroup/tree/main/APIs) if you want to only focus on API's)*.
+Focus will also be on the stream between the server and client and how each frameworks can be used *(you can check out [APIs](https://github.com/3schwartz/StudyGroup/tree/main/APIs) if you want to only focus on request-response api's)*.

 ## MVP's